 Either prior to, or within the first 3 days of, employment at Drexel University, employees must present acceptable documentation of their identity as well as proof of US citizenship or alien status with authorization to work in the United States.
 Their employment will be contingent upon them meeting this requirement.
 Please see the list of acceptable I-9 documents.

 I-9 must be verified in person.

-In order to be entered into the Payroll system, all employees must have a social security number.
-International employees must provide Human Resources with a receipt of their social security number application prior to their first day of employment.
-Keep in mind that the Social Security Administration requires that non-citizens be present in the United States for at least ten consecutive days before they apply for their social security number.
-Once the social security number is received (typically approximately 4 weeks later), the employee must bring their documentation to the Human Resources and Tax Offices.
-Please contact your TA Consultant with any questions.
+To be entered into the Payroll system, all employees must have a social security number.
+Foreign nationals must provide HR with a receipt of their social security number application prior to their first day of employment.
+Keep in mind that the Social Security Administration (SSA) suggests that foreign nationals be present in the U.S. for at least ten consecutive days before applying for a social security number.
+The typical wait time for receiving a social security card is 4 weeks from the date the application is submitted to SSA.
+Once the card is received the employee must bring the original card to HR and the Tax Office.
+Please contact your Talent Acquisition Consultant with any questions.